A pure Python implementation of NetworkTables, used for robot communications in the FIRST Robotics Competition.

 This is a pure python implementation of the NetworkTables protocol, derived from the wpilib ntcore C++ implementation.
 In FRC, the NetworkTables protocol is used to pass non-Driver Station data to and from the robot across the network.

 This implementation is intended to be compatible with python 3.5 and later.
-All commits to the repository are automatically tested on all supported python versions using Travis-CI.
+All commits to the repository are automatically tested on all supported python versions using github actions.